RupaEnggVille/vprofile-eks/README.md

 in **backend.tf** change the bucket name

-bucket       = "backend-bucket-final-6526"   #create s3 bucket through aws console .and replace bucket name here
+bucket       = "backend-bucket-final-6526"   #create s3 bucket through aws console and replace bucket name here

-Update the region based on your AWS region. in backend block
+Update the region based on your AWS region in backend block

 ### In dev.tfvars